 Most of my work on consciousness has been on subjective measures of awareness, how different measures may measure different aspects of awareness, and how these reflect the same information stream underlying behavioural responses.
 Also, I look at how we can distinguish measures of metacognition and measures of awareness, and how task accuracy impacts on either.

-2017—2021 University of Aberdeen School of Psychology Master+PhD 4y stipend to M. Kasprzyk, “Gaze contingencies in joint attention as social reward that drives motor learning”
+2017—2021 University of Aberdeen School of Psychology 1+3 year PhD stipend to M. Kasprzyk, “Gaze contingencies in joint attention as social reward that drives motor learning”

 2017 Guarantors of Brain travel grant to C. Luke